-The information provided on this website is, by itself, not sufficient for planning a trek or using the Bicentennial National Trail.
-Anyone planning a trek should join the BNT and purchase the appropriate guidebook/s.
-While great care has been taken in compiling the guidebooks, no responsibility is accepted for any inaccuracies or for any mishap that may arise out of the use of the BNT or the guidebooks or this web site.
+The information provided on this website is, by itself, not sufficient for planning a trek or using the National Trail.
+Anyone planning a trek should join the NT and purchase the appropriate Maps and Trail Descriptions.
+While great care has been taken in compiling the Maps and Trail Descriptions, no responsibility is accepted for any inaccuracies or for any mishap that may arise out of the use of the NT, Maps or this web site.
 Please make sure you Contact us before you embark on a major trek.

 - General Information

 - Considerations for horses

 - Considerations for cyclists

 Answer – Self reliant trekking means you are entirely responsible for all your needs and the decisions you make.
 The route of the NT has been planned to provide a unique experience and generally stays away from major towns.
 You will need to plan for all your needs, including food, water, shelter, safety, health and welfare.
 If you are planning on trekking with animals you will need to plan for their needs as well.
 In some places you may need to plan for up to two weeks between resupply points.
 You will need to be physically fit, have a high degree of expertise in your chosen mode of travel and carry and be able to use a map and compass.

 Answer – The NT has been designed with the long distance trekker in mind.
 It is Australia’s longest recreational trail however, unlike some trails, it has not been specifically constructed for this purpose.
 Rather, the NT links existing tracks, stock routes and legal rights-of-way, including roads, to form a continuous track from Cooktown in Queensland to Healesville in Victoria.

 Answer – The route of the NT is contained in the Maps and Trail Descriptions which are available to members of the NT.

 Answer – Maps and Trail Descriptions are available for purchase by members of the NT.
 Members can purchase these from our Shop.